 My plan was to sleep in, but the place we were staying at felt the need to repeatedly call the room to make sure I wasn’t going.
 I guess I just wasn’t meant to sleep and our accommodation in Pondicherry doesn’t have a TV, so why not veg out for the afternoon in front of the tube?
 Which brings me to:

 Television shows and movies in many different countries tend to have a recurring theme, for example:

-- In Korean dramas, someone gets dumped, they end up standing in the rain, crying, but things all work out in the end – they either get back together, they find someone better, or their childhood crush tells them that they were their crush all along, too.
+- In Korean dramas someone gets dumped by their boyfriend or girlfriend.
+They end up standing in the rain, crying, but things all work out in the end — They either get back together, they find someone better, or their childhood crush tells them that they were their crush all along, too.
 Simple.

-- Many Australian dramas, historically, are usually set in establishments that provide a service, i.e.. hospitals, surf clubs, schools, etc., in small country towns, however, the next town over is usually bigger, better and has all the sundries, but the viewer never gets taken there.
-Examples: The Flying Doctors was based in Cooper’s Crossing, but they always had to travel to Broken Hill if they needed anything.
-Home and Away is based in Summer Bay, but all of the real action seems to be in Yabbie Creek.
-A Country Practice was based in Wandin Valley, but when a patient was in really bad way, they got taken to Burrigan.
-Hell, even the gang in Neighbours sometime venture out to West Waratah, Eden Hills, and Anson’s Corner.
+- Historically, many Australian dramas are usually set in establishments that provide a service, i.e. hospitals, surf clubs, schools, etc., in small country towns, however, the next town over is usually bigger, better, and has all the sundries, but the viewer never gets taken there.
+Examples: The Flying Doctors was based in Cooper’s Crossing, but they always had to travel to Broken Hill if they needed anything, Home and Away is set in Summer Bay, but all of the real action seems to be in Yabbie Creek, and A Country Practice was situated in Wandin Valley, but when a patient was in really bad way, they got taken to Burrigan.
+Hell, even the gang in Neighbours sometimes venture out from Erinsborough to West Waratah, Eden Hills, and Anson’s Corner.

-- Most stories start with someone losing something, in most of the modern stories it’s a phone.
+- Most plots start with someone losing something, in most of the modern stories it’s a phone.
 Someone picks it up and now will stop at nothing to return it.